tytydraco/yessleep/out/My_dad_bought_a_FitBit_ripoff_for_me_and_it_became_disturbingly_interested_in_improving_my_life.md

-There lay a paper greeting atop the smartwatch, and its words jarred my senses.
-Scrambled the primitive compartment of my mind.
-I sensed danger, but there was nothing *specifically* wrong.
-After all, the message was written in English.
-The words were all in the correct order.
-Yet, behind the greeting’s veil of wafer width, the words were clearly organised in a way that served some creator’s repugnant design.
+There was a paper greeting atop the smartwatch, and its words jarred me.
+Scrambled my mind.
+In fact, it threatened me, as strange as that sounds.
+After all, there was nothing *specifically* wrong with the message.
+It was written in English.
+The words were in the correct order.
+However, behind the greeting’s upbeat veil of wafer width, the words were organised in a way that served some unknown creator’s repugnant design.

 My dad has a tendency to acquire knock-off gadgets and gizmos through the elusive black market known as *Jonathan From Work*.
-It made sense to me that he’d find something special for my thirtieth.
-And it wasn’t the first horror I’d received for my birthday.
+It made sense to me that he’d find something a little unique for my thirtieth.
+And it wasn’t the first horror I’d received on one of my birthdays.

 But it was the worst.

 *Hello, HelWatch.*

-*Hel says, ‘hello.’*
+*Hel says, ‘Hello.’*

 *Hel doesn’t like his name.
 Hel isn’t a smartwatch.
 Hel is Hel.
 Hel is your life.
 Hel is a better you.
 Why, it’s in his very name.*